Holy Trinity Serbian Orthodox Church (Regina): Founding the church-school congregation

 paid a visit and spoke of the hardships in Serbia.

 In 1925, nearly 500 people attended the Easter services at the little church on McAra street.
 Another significant year was 1933 when the church was moved 18 blocks away to 11th Avenue and Winnipeg Street.
 Two years later, a parish hall was constructed on the same site, next to the church.

 The 50th Anniversary of the Church of the Holy Trinity in Regina took place in 1966 with much pomp and circumstance and the publication of a commemorative book.
 But from then on Church life seemed to wane in the 1970s until a Sports Centre under the auspices of the church was formed with Diocesan approval.
 The parish rectory and residence for the Bishop in the same building was blessed on 29 October 1980 by Bishop Sava Vuković.
 On 6 August 1983 Bishop Christopher visited Regina for the first time with hopes of revitalizing the Church community.

 The parish was without a regular priest since 1968.

 With the arrival of Rev. Mirko Malinović and new immigrants to Regina in 1985, the possibilities of church life renewal grew.
 Father Mirko paid heed to his duties as a parish priest, but most of all he conducted the parish educational program which was lacking at the time.
 He was assisted by the Church-School volunteer staff.
 Soon, a new breath of life came into the parish.

 In 1991 the Holy Trinity Church needed major repairs after 75 years of its existence.
 At a special meeting, the congregation decided to renovate the Church.
 By 1992 it was completely renovated.
 Bishop Georgije placed relics of St. Lazar on the Altar of the renovated church since there were no relics in the Holy Table.
 The new iconostasis crafted by Momčilo Milosević of Preljina (near Čačak) was installed.
 The frescoes were painted by Dragan Marunić.

 The members of the Church School Congregation generously donated to the construction of Church of Saint Sava at Vračar plateau in Belgrade and collected aid for Serbian refugees during the Yugoslav Wars, NATO bombing and its aftermath, the reconstruction period.
 The Church School Congregation was a great benefactor of the Holy Transfiguration Monastery in Milton.
 On the recommendation of Bishop Georgije, the Holy Synod awarded the Church School Congregation with the Order of Saint Sava.

 Church's Centennial Year

-In 2012, the 100th anniversary of the founding of this parish, there were 2 significant events.
+In 2012, the 100th anniversary of the founding of this parish, there were two significant events.
 To celebrate this significant anniversary, there was a celebration of the Divine Liturgy, with a procession around the Temple.
 The Divine Liturgy was concelebrated by five priests.
-In addition, there were special festivities with food and entertainment to mark the occasion.
-This was the first Serbian Orthodox Christian Temple to be established in Canada, dating back to its founding in 1912.
-In order to mark this occasion, people came from across the country in order to participate in this significant moment for the diocese, based in Milton.
+In addition, there were special festivities with food and entertainment to mark the occasion which saw people coming from across the country in order to participate in this significant moment for the Serbian Orthodox Diocese of Canada.